alex/what-happens-when/README.rst

 * The DNS client establishes a socket to UDP port 53 on the DNS server, using a source port above 1023.
 * If the response size is too large, TCP will be used instead.
+* The first DNS server contacted is called DNS resolver.
-* If the local/ISP DNS server does not have it, then a recursive search is requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.
+  If this local/ISP DNS server does not have the domain, then a recursive search is requested.
+* First, the request will be to the root server.
+  If the root server also does not have the requested domain.
+Next, request will be made for the TLD(Top level domain) server.
+* If the answer is still not found, last request will be made to the SOA/authoritative name server, which will have the domain if it exists and thus returns it.

 Opening of a socket
 -------------------